aws-samples/aws-appconfig-with-quarkus/README.md

 Navigate to [com.amazon.config.source.AwsAppConfigSource.java](src/main/java/com/amazon/config/source/AwsAppConfigSource.java) learn what each overridden method accomplishes in context of the actual code.

-**Important:** The RESTEasy implementation used by Quarkus scopes the lifecycle of JAX-RS resource classes (those annotaed with `@Path`) to application scoped instead of the default request scoped outlined in the JAX-RS spec.
+**Important:** The RESTEasy implementation used by Quarkus scopes the lifecycle of JAX-RS resource classes (those annotated with `@Path`) to application scoped instead of the default request scoped outlined in the JAX-RS spec.
 This would effectively prevent us from rolling out new config values and directly use them in a running Quarkus application, as the resource class s only instantiated once.
 To circumvent this we wrap our ConfigProperty variable in a `javax.inject.Provider` and call `javax.inject.Provider#get()` each time to fetch the current, up-to-date value as stored in the ConfigSource.

 ## The sample use case